Valliappan21/retro-watermark/README.md

-# retro-watermark
+# retro-watermark 🕶️

 ```
 ╔══════════════════════════════════════╗
 ║  RETRO WATERMARK                     ║
-║  native image stamping for RN apps   ║
+║  headless watermark generator for RN ║
 ╚══════════════════════════════════════╝
 ```

-`retro-watermark` is a React Native native module for stamping text onto a local image and receiving a newly written image URI back in JavaScript.
+`retro-watermark` is the first headless watermark generator for React Native 🚀: it stamps text onto a local image through native Android and iOS renderers, then returns a newly written image URI back to JavaScript without mounting a visible watermark view.

+## ✨ Key Points

+- 🥇 First headless watermark generator built for React Native image workflows.
+- 👻 No visible overlay, screenshot capture, or attached native view is required.
+- 🖼️ Generates a real watermarked image file that can be previewed, uploaded, or saved.
+- ⚡ Runs native bitmap rendering on Android and native image rendering on iOS.

-## Demo
+## 🎬 Demo

 ```
 ╔═══════════════╗